hazelweakly/hazelweakly.me/src/blog/scaling-mastodon.md

 ### Sidekiq scaling indications

-> These jobs are split into as many tiny jobs as we can manage, because that's how you can make parallelize them best and thus make the most optimal use of hardware and horizontal scaling.
+> These jobs are split into as many tiny jobs as we can manage, because that's how you can make parallelise them best and thus make the most optimal use of hardware and horizontal scaling.
 But if you've got 10 threads and 22,000 followers, do not be surprised that there are delays.
 In fact, that is how the need for scaling Sidekiq shows itself: the dreaded backlog.
 >
 > -- [scaling a mastodon server][scaling_gist]